-For more information, visit AvoidDenyDefend.org or email: ADD@alerrt.org
+For more information, visit AvoidDenyDefend.org or email: ADD@alerrt.org or visit ALERRT.org

 ALERRT at Texas State University's Avoid-Deny-Defend® training is a not-for-profit vital message and may be used at no cost provided it is distributed at no cost.
 We only ask that you credit ALERRT at Texas State University as the creators of the Avoid Deny Defend® program.

-For more information, contact Info@ALERRT.org or visit ALERRT.org
+For more information, contact Info@ALERRT.org

-Sonschol safety
+Sonscion safety